HomeMy WebLinkAbout _ 6.1--Public Hearing regarding an Entertainment Zone in Downtown Redding

 which has the potential for causing a significant effect on the environment.

-APPROVED on the_th of August_, 2025, by the following ro11 call vote:
+APPROVED on the __th of August __, 2025, by the following roll call vote:

 AYES: COUNCIL MEMBERS: